orbeon/orbeon-forms-doc/xforms/validation.md

 The `id` attribute is optional and useful to attach alerts.

-Constraints combine with a logical "AND" for a given level.
+Constraints combine with a logical "and" for a given level.
 For example, if the error level is used (the default), the value is valid only if all constraints evaluate to `true()`.

 If there is a single error constraint, the following binds are equivalent: